nageshchauhan/thinkofjava.io/docs/fundamentals/1_identifiers/identifiers.md

 }
 ```

-In this example, there are 5 identifiers
+In this example, there are five identifiers

 - `Test` - class name
 - `main` - method name